-The UK has a wide range of technical excellence colleges, schools, further education colleges, institutes of technology, universities, private independent training providers and in-employer training departments to maximise learners' and their employers' choice.
+The UK has a wide range of skills training providers: schools, further education colleges, universities, private training providers and in-house training departments to maximise learners' and their employers' choice.
 Skills training providers often partner and collaborate to deliver new innovative teaching methods.
 Employers willingly engage and work closely with training providers to make sure that the skills being taught are the ones which will drive up their businesses competitive edge and move the UK economy forward.